PredictiveEcology/workshops/SpaDES_intro/README.md

     c.
 Pattern Oriented Modeling (`POM()` function) for estimating unknown parameters

-6. Getting the most out of R (Eliot and Alex)
+6. Getting the most out of R for ecological models (Eliot and Alex)

     a.
 Spatial data (`raster` and `sp` packages)